will-scargill/borwellSoftwareChallenge/README.md

 The right hand text boxes will then display the calculated information

-*Value of paint in litres calculated is based on average coverage of a Dulux emulsion paint where 32m² is equal to 2.5 litres*
+*Value of paint in litres calculated is based on average coverage of a Dulux emulsion paint where 32m² coverage requires 2.5 litres*

 #### Calculating values for non-quadrilateral room (E.G. L-Shaped room)